 The first MAST-U FILD, shown in Fig. 6, is now designed and manufactured.
-It provides enough velocity-space coverage and resolution to diagnose the NBI fast-ion population in a broad range of plasma scenarios.
+It provides enough velocityspace coverage and resolution to diagnose the NBI fastion population in a broad range of plasma scenarios.
 The mechanical system includes the ability to adapt the FILD aperture orientation, a unique feature in any FILD device.
-This is combined with a reciprocating system in a compact mechanism that provides the detector with unprecedented adaptability to plasma shapes.
+Great engineering effort was required to combine the reciprocating and rotary motions in a safe and compact design.